We join the journey of transformation when we open the locked doors within ourselves.

 Once the guards waved their metal detector wands over our bodies, we passed through heavy, clanging, wrought-iron gates, then down zig-zagging flights of steel stairwells, presenting our volunteer badges at another underground checkpoint of locked gates.

-The prison was built down the backside of a ravine, so down and down we went—through loud tiers of prison cells that I recognized from multiple action movies filmed in the California facility, where men shouted, taunted, and barked at us from behind their bars, an obvious reaction to being caged like animals before a constant parade of outside visitors.
-We descended down more tunnels and stairwells, emptying out onto the chain-link-fenced yard, mixing with the general population of hundreds of men lifting weights and playing handball, until we finally reached Graystone Chapel, there at the very bottom of the prison.
+The prison was built down the backside of a ravine, so down and down we went—through loud tiers of prison cells that I recognized from multiple action movies filmed in the California facility.
+Men shouted, taunted, and barked at us from behind bars, an understandable reaction to being caged like animals before a constant parade of outside visitors.
+We descended down more tunnels and stairwells, emptying out onto the chain-link-fenced yard, mixing with the general population of hundreds of men lifting weights and playing handball, until we finally reached Graystone Chapel, at the very bottom of the prison.

 Inside it was eerily quiet.

-The men in the contemplative prayer group had arranged 75 chairs in a wonderfully open circle.
+The men in the contemplative prayer group had arranged 75 chairs in an open circle.
 They welcomed me—some with great kindness, others with skepticism.

-After Ray hosted some introductions across the immense circle, he helped us prepare for twenty minutes of absolute stillness before God.
+After Ray made some introductions across the immense circle, he helped us prepare for twenty minutes of absolute stillness before God.
 His last words to us were: “Words are how we use religion to control the narrative and protect ourselves.
 In silence now, let’s go beneath the story we tell ourselves.”
-The prayer bell rang softly and we entered into silence together.
+The prayer bell rang softly and we entered the silence together.

-Here inside this prison, in the stillness, in prayer with the men, I realized I was inside the nation’s subconscious, where we as a people have tried to bury our problems: our domestic violence, our gun violence, our many addictions, our racism, our mental illnesses, our sexual brokenness, our poor, all of our problems that we want to hide and erase, all that we cannot heal and that we’d rather not face.
+Here inside this prison, in the stillness, in prayer with the men, I realized I was inside the nation’s subconscious, where we as a people have tried to bury our problems: our domestic violence, our gun violence, our many addictions, our racism, our mental illnesses, our sexual brokenness, our poor — all of the problems we want to ignore and hide and erase, all that feels too hard to heal.

-Hours later, as we left the fortress and headed toward our cars, I looked back at the famous entrance and saw Folsom Prison was its own postal code, its telling name in brass letters there on the stony facade: REPRESA, CA.
+Hours later, as we left the fortress and headed toward our cars, I looked back at the famous entrance with the prison address spelled out in brass letters on the stony facade.
+That’s when I noticed the name of the town the prison sits in: REPRESA, CA.

 “I had always imagined God to be in the same general direction as everything else that I valued: up.